bep/godartsass/README.md

 For LibSass bindings in Go, see [GoLibSass](https://github.com/bep/golibsass).

 The benchmark below compares [GoLibSass](https://github.com/bep/golibsass) with this library.
 This is almost twice as fast when running single-threaded, but slower when running with multiple Goroutines.
-We're communicating with the host process via stdin/stdout, which becomes the serialized bottle neck here.
+We're communicating with the compiler process via stdin/stdout, which becomes the serialized bottle neck here.
 That may be possible to improve, but for most practical applications (including Hugo), this should not matter.

 ```bash
 Transpile/SCSS-16              770µs ± 0%     467µs ± 1%   -39.36%  (p=0.029 n=4+4)